chut89/demo-set-intersection/README.md

 ```
 If your machine has Apache Maven with other version than 3.9.5, there's no problem.
 You can overcome with Maven wrapper, the idea is borrowed from Gradle: detail in https://maven.apache.org/wrapper/

+### (Optional) Import client certificate into browser ###
+If we have generated key stores for server above and built the application with ssl activated then to make ssl work, we will want to import server certificate into browser.
+This will be done after the warning about unsecured connection pops up and we make an exception of localhost (server certificate will be imported)

 ### OpenAPI documentation ###
-OpenAPI definition can be found locally at http://localhost:8080/swagger-ui.html after backend has been built and started
+OpenAPI definition can be found locally at http://localhost:8080/swagger-ui.html (with local profile) or https://localhost:8443/swagger-ui.html (with ssl profile) after backend has been built and started